pyaesone17/lapse/README.md

             // It can be super admin, admin or normal user,
             // Anything but at least you have to provide one model
-            // It is require for database notification return \App\User::first();
+            // It is require for database notification
+            // and it must be notifiable object, it means class must use
+            // Illuminate\Notifications\Notifiable trait
+            return \App\User::first();
         });
     }